-Textphone: 0345 6010132 (people with hearing impairments
+Textphone: 0345 601 0132 (for people with hearing impairments)

 Disabled Persons Railcard discounts are available on tickets sold by our Senior Conductors and on our website & mobile app.
-The discounts are also available when buying tickets through station ticket offices and automated ticket vending machines these are controlled and operated independently from Grand Central by the respective station operators.
+The discounts are also available when buying tickets through station ticket offices and automated ticket vending machines - these are controlled and operated independently from Grand Central by the respective station operators.